Cheap Las Vegas Shows

 Weekday vs. Weekend

 Sunday through Thursday shows run cheaper than Friday and Saturday across the board.
-If your schedule allows it, catching a show on Tuesday or Wednesday can save you $10–$30 per ticket compared to the same show on Saturday.
+If your schedule allows it, catching a show on Tuesday or Wednesday can save you $10 to $30 per ticket compared to the same show on Saturday.

-If you're staying at a major casino hotel, check your loyalty/players card benefits:
+If you are staying at a major casino hotel, check your loyalty or players card benefits:

-MGM Rewards: Discounts on MGM-owned shows (Brad Garrett's Comedy Club, etc.)
+- MGM Rewards: discounts on MGM-owned shows such as Brad Garrett's Comedy Club

-Caesars Rewards: Show discounts at Caesars, Paris, Rio, Planet Hollywood
+- Caesars Rewards: show discounts at Caesars, Paris, Rio, and Planet Hollywood

-CET (Caesars Entertainment Total): Some members get complimentary show tickets with sufficient table play
+- Caesars Entertainment loyalty tiers: some members get complimentary show tickets with sufficient table play

-Not every player will qualify for full comps, but even a 10–15% discount adds up on a multi-show trip.
+Not every player will qualify for full comps, but even a 10 to 15 percent discount adds up on a multi-show trip.

 Recommended Shows